nanovazquez/aspnet-reactjs-workshop/exercise-1/README.md

 ### Next steps

-However, you will that this app has the following pending challenges:
+You will notice that the app you've created has the following pending challenges:

 * You cannot add new comments.
 * The comments are hardcoded in the client.